karthikvt26/nextjs-postgres-graphql/README.md

 # nextjs-postgres-graphql

-Boilerplate to get started with Nextjs, Hasura GraphQL engine as CMS and postgres as database using the awesome library [withData](https://github.com/adamsoffer/next-apollo/blob/master/src/initApollo.js).
+Boilerplate to get started with Nextjs, Hasura GraphQL engine as CMS and postgres as database using this awesome library: [withData](https://github.com/adamsoffer/next-apollo).

 ![Nextjs Postgres GraphQL]()